Peanut Kisses in Philippines: A Complete Food Lover's Guide

 Uniform light golden-brown color

-Consistent coloring indicates proper baking, which ensures food safety and optimal texture.
+Consistent coloring indicates proper baking, which contributes to optimal quality and texture.
 Avoid packages with very dark or unevenly colored cookies.

 -